juliogomez/netdevops/README.md

 <img src="imgs/211cool.gif">
 </p>

-If you want learn more about how Genie network profiling can help you manage and debug issues in your network, please check [this fantastic lab](https://github.com/hpreston/netdevops_demos/blob/master/genie-cli-1/README.md).
+If you want learn more about how Genie network profiling can help you manage and debug issues in your network, please check [this fantastic lab](https://github.com/hpreston/netdevops_demos/blob/master/genie-cli-1/README.md) and also [this one](https://github.com/CiscoTestAutomation/CL-DevNet-2595).
+Both offer you the option to run them on _mocked devices_, so you don't actually need a reserved sandbox environment... how cool is that?

 #### <a name='CheckallBGPneighborsareestablished'></a>Check all BGP neighbors are established